-Martha Stewart’s Every Day Foods recently published an article and several recipes on pressure cooking, Every Day Foods Loves Pressure Cookers:
+I first came across this recipe in Martha Stewart’s Every Day Foods while I was reading an article and several recipes on pressure cooking, Every Day Foods Loves Pressure Cookers.
+I absolutely agree with what they say about pressure cookers:

 Easy, speedy, and made in a single pot: That’s what we call a dinner triple threat.
 One way to achieve the mealtime trifecta is to use a pressure cooker, which utilizes steam and a tightly sealed lid to create a high-pressure environment that accelerates the cooking process.
 It’s like pressing fast-forward on your favorite dishes: Most can cook in a third of the time they would need in the oven or on the stove top.
 That means slow-cooked dishes, such as braised short ribs or pulled pork, are possible even on a weeknight.